nodejs/node/doc/api/vm.md

 <!-- source_link=lib/vm.js -->

-The `vm` module enables compiling and running code within V8 Virtual Machine contexts.
+The `node:vm` module enables compiling and running code within V8 Virtual Machine contexts.

-<strong class="critical">The `vm` module is not a security
+<strong class="critical">The `node:vm` module is not a security
 mechanism.
 Do not use it to run untrusted code.</strong>

 JavaScript code can be compiled and run immediately or